ninianne98/CarrotCakeCMS-Core/README.md

 1. SQL Server should be running with an empty database matching the one specified in the connection string.
 If you are running the code a second or later time, it will auto update if there are schema changes (see dbo note above).
 	- Do not share a database between the Core, MVC 5, and WebForms editions.
 You can update the schema if you want to upgrade and take your existing data to the newer version.
 	- If you manually add the first EF migration to an existing MVC5 version of this CMS, it will automatically migrate the data.
+This is not done automatically to prevent accidental or unintentional upgrades
-	- Password hashes will not be valid when upgrading MVC 5 (or MVC Core 6) to MVC Core 8, so perform a password recovery to set valid ones.
+	- Password hashes will not be valid when upgrading MVC 5 (or possibly earlier MVC Core versions) to MVC Core 8, so perform a password recovery to set valid ones.

 ### Make a backup FIRST when upgrading!